-Californian law allows the employer to conduct drug testing for pre-employment candidates, circumstantial random drug testing, and post-accident drug testing.
+California law allows the employer to conduct urine, hair, nail, saliva drug tests for pre-employment, circumstantial, random, and post-accident drug testing.

 Table of contents: